SCENE 01 / SOUND RECORDIST TEAM

 Here is how this works in practice.
 Spanish sound-recordist teams scale from solo documentary single-system rigs to full feature departments with mixer + boom op + utility + RF wrangler builds.
 The senior tier comes through the Pelayo Gutiérrez (Almodóvar regular) + James Muñoz + Iván Marin mixer roster, carrying credits across the Almodóvar filmography, Money Heist Mediapro.
 Game of Thrones Andalucía blocks, Indiana Jones Dial of Destiny.
 Pirates of the Caribbean Cádiz, Vicky Cristina Barcelona.
 Spider-Man Far From Home Madrid sequences.
 Star Wars Attack of the Clones Sevilla.
 Solo Star Wars Story Fuerteventura, Wonder Woman 1984.

 Here is the short of it.
 Black Crab Fuerteventura and In the Heart of the Sea Lanzarote.
 Standard feature build is one production-sound mixer (Sound Devices Scorpio or 833 + Wisycom MCR42 + Lectrosonics SRc receivers).
 One boom op (Sennheiser MKH 416 or Schoeps CMIT 5U on K-Tek Avalon pole + Rycote Cyclone blimp).
 One utility sound covering lavalier wiring and backup-record duties.
 And a RF-range wrangler for dense-event days.
 Documentary and run-and-gun shrinks to mixer + boom op or mixer-only with internal-boom or talent-lavalier-only coverage.
-Wireless wrangle through CNMC range coordination ahead of every multi-cast call sheet.
+Wireless wrangle through CNMC range planning ahead of each multi-cast call sheet.

 Here is the breakdown.
-Engagements begin with a script breakdown for sound, an early call against the camera-department gaffer's lighting noise floor.
+Engagements start with a script breakdown for sound, an early call against the camera-department gaffer's lighting noise floor.
 A CNMC RF scan and a wireless frequency plan.
 And a daily report template that interfaces cleanly with the picture edit team.
 Heritage zones (Alhambra Granada, Alcázar Sevilla, Mezquita Córdoba, Toledo, Salamanca, Mallorca Tramuntana UNESCO) carry silent-zone protocols and quiet-cart positioning that the utility sound sets up with the 1st AD on the call sheet.

 Here is what that looks like on the ground.
 The Spanish telenovela broadcast custom (RTVE, Atresmedia, Mediaset, Movistar+) means our recordists are as well fluent in fast-cycle multi-cam dialogue capture as they are in long-take Almodóvar feature work.
 Summer 40°C+ Sevilla, Almería and Madrid heat protocols extend boom-op rotation rest blocks.
 And Canary Islands trade-wind environments (Fuerteventura + Lanzarote) drive double-blimp Rycote Cyclone + Cinela Cosi protocols.
-Bilingual ES/EN slate and session coordination is standard, Catalan + Basque + Galician + Valencian regional ease ready on the wider bench.
+Bilingual ES/EN slate and session planning is standard, Catalan + Basque + Galician + Valencian regional ease ready on the wider bench.
 And NAV-equivalent ATA carnet through AEAT clears imported sound gear cleanly through Madrid-Barajas customs.

 FAQ